 What is the Longhorn TIES Initiative?

-Longhorn TIES (Transition, Inclusion, Empower, Success) initiative provides individualized support services to currently enrolled students at The University of Texas at Austin who identify as being on the autism spectrum or who have other related conditions.
+Longhorn TIES (Transition, Inclusion, Empower, Success) initiative provides individualized support services to currently enrolled students at The University of Texas at Austin who identify as being on the autism spectrum.
 Longhorn TIES provides various support services such as weekly and bi-weekly coaching meetings to address academic, social and career-related goals.
 All of the support services offered are available on the program elements page.

 Why was Longhorn TIES created?

 Throughout the 2018 academic year, campus partners noted an increase in request for support services for students with complex needs such as autism.
 In 2019, the Office of the Vice President for Student Affairs recommended an initiative to increase support and awareness for individuals who identify as being on the autism spectrum.
 Longhorn TIES was created as a way to foster environments that endorse student success and formulate pathways connecting students with the needed resources to enrich the overall student experience.

 How do UT Austin students sign up for services?

 UT Austin undergraduate students may sign up for services by completing the Longhorn TIES Qualtrics form.
 Once the form is submitted, the Longhorn TIES program administrator will contact the student to arrange an initial visit to learn more about the services provided.
 At this time, Longhorn TIES services are only provided for UT Austin undergraduate students.

 What happens after a UT Austin student is approved for services through Longhorn TIES?

 After the initial meeting, the student and Longhorn TIES program administrator will create a plan to assist the student in addressing their individualized goals.
 During the student’s first semester receiving services, students are required to meet with the program administrator bi-weekly.
 Semesters following, the student and program administrator will identify how often they will meet based on the progress of the student’s goals.